-- a.
-NAST will evaluate the teach-out plan to ensure it provides for the equitable treatment of students under criteria established by NAST, specifies additional charges, if any, and provides for notification to the students of any additional charges. - b.
-If NAST approves a teach-out plan that includes a program that is accredited by another recognized accrediting agency, it will notify that accrediting agency of NAST's approval. - c.
-NAST may require an institution it accredits to enter into a teach-out agreement as part of its teach-out plan. - d.
-NAST will require an institution it accredits that enters into a teach-out agreement, either on its own or at the request of NAST, with another institution to submit that teach-out agreement to NAST for approval (see Rules of Practice and Procedure, Part II, Article V.).
-NAST will review and take positive action on the teach-out agreement only if the agreement is between institutions that are accredited by NAST or another accrediting agency recognized by the U.S. Secretary of Education; is consistent with all applicable NAST standards, the NAST Code of Ethics, and the NAST Rules of Practice and Procedure, as well as applicable federal and state regulations; and provides for the equitable treatment of students in terms outlined in Standards for Accreditation XIX., Section 1.J.3. - e.
-If an NAST-accredited institution plans to establish a teach-out agreement with another institution, the agreement must receive approval from the NAST Commission on Accreditation prior to ratification of the agreement by the parties.
+- 4. Information on the number and types of credits the teach-out institution is willing to accept prior to the student's enrollment. - 5.
+A clear statement to students of the tuition and fees of the educational program and the number of and types of credits that will be accepted by the teach-out institution. - e.
+NAST will require an institution it accredits that enters into a teach-out agreement, either on its own or at the request of NAST, with another institution to submit that teach-out agreement to NAST for review (see Rules of Practice and Procedure, Part II, Article V.).
+NAST will review and take positive action on the teach-out agreement only if the agreement meets the requirements of 34 CFR 600.2 and 602.24; is consistent with all applicable NAST standards, the NAST Code of Ethics, and the NAST Rules of Practice and Procedure; applicable federal and state regulations; and provides for the equitable treatment of students being served.

-3. Review Criteria
+4. Review Criteria

-- a.
-The institution responsible for teaching-out students must have the necessary experience, resources, and support services to: - (1) Provide an educational program that is of acceptable quality and substantially similar in function, content, structure, and scheduling to that provided by the institution that is ceasing operations either entirely or at one of its locations; and - (2) Remain stable, carry out its mission, and meet all obligations to existing students. - b.
-The institution responsible for the teach-out must demonstrate that it can provide students access to the program and services without requiring them to move or travel substantial distances and that it will provide students with information about additional charges, if any.
+The institution responsible for teaching-out students must:

+- a. have the necessary experience, resources, and support services to provide an educational program that is of acceptable quality and reasonably similar in content, delivery modality, and scheduling to that provided by the institution that is ceasing operations either entirely or at one of the locations; however, while an option via an alternate method of delivery may be made available to students, such an option is not sufficient unless an option via the same method of delivery as the original educational program is also provided; - b. have the capacity to carry out its mission and meet all obligations to existing students; - c. demonstrate that it: - i. can provide students access to the program and services without requiring them to move, or travel for substantial distances or durations; and - ii. will provide students with information about additional charges, if any; and - d. provide to NAST copies of all notifications from the institution related to the institution's closure or teach-out options to ensure the information accurately represents all conditions and requirements including those pertaining to the ability of students to transfer credits.